 - Keep operating system and browser up to date

-- Activate antivirus software and firewall
+- Enable anti-virus software and firewall

 - No installation of software from unknown sources